davidngug/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14.14-findthatword --> Displays lines containing a specific pattern in /etc/passwd in this case 'root' 15.15-countthatword --> displays the number of lines that contain the pattern bin in the file  /etc/passwd 16.16-whatsnext --> Display lines containing the pattern root and 3 lines after them in the file
+14.14-findthatword --> Displays lines containing a specific pattern in /etc/passwd in this case 'root' 15.15-countthatword --> displays the number of lines that contain the pattern bin in the file  /etc/passwd 16.16-whatsnext --> Display lines containing the pattern root and 3 lines after them in the file 17.17-hidethisword -->dispalys all lines in file /etc/passwd that donot contain the pattern bin